 A properly equipped tackle box for bass fishing should include lures and equipment for trolling.
+For most fishermen, the best lures for catching bass are actually the type of lures used when trolling.
 While the needed accessories of trolling aren’t sexy and can run more on the expensive side, they are often a one-time purchase that will be used for years.

 Planer boards, dodgers, and divers are often cut and retied over and over again.
 This allows your tackle purchase to be more of an investment rather than an expense.

 A note on recovering from snags.
 Fishing will always come with hanging up on all manner of litter in the water.
 Yet, with trolling this is even more prevalent due to the large areas being covered.

 Therefore, it pays to be prepared to recover from lost lures and damaged lines.
 Keeping a “utility” box of these items to compensate for snags, wear and tear, and other fouled-up tackle is essential to being effective when trolling for bass.

 Spinner baits mimic baitfish in their appearance while their large blades work as dinner bells for bass.
 The arm of the spinner bait not only holds the blade but also works as a natural deflector to things it could snag on.
 Given these attributes, spinnerbaits are a prime choice for trolling.